All Episodes

 That's awesome.

-These are clear, probably 35mm.
+These are clear, probably were 35 millimeter.

-Yeah, very clear, very clear.
+Very clear, very clear.

-So, quite convincing.
+So quite convincing.

 Ooh, this is cool.